keynhu/FSU_Classes/STA5106_Comp_Statistics/HW2/README.md

-Solve linear regression by 1) Householder Transformation; 2) Then Back-Substitution.
+Solve linear regression by 1) First Householder Transformation; 2) Then Back-Substitution.

-house.m: Input vector x, output Householder vector v.
+**house.m:** Function.
+Compute Householder vector for the input vector.
-rowhouse.m: Input matrix X, output first-column Householder-transformed matrix X_new.
+**rowhouse.m:** Function.
+Compute first-column-Householder-transformed matrix for the input matrix.
-householder.m: Input matrix X, output Householder-transformed matrix X_new.
+**householder.m:** Function.
+Compute first-column-Householder-transformed matrix for the input matrix.
-backsub.m: Input upper-trg matrix X and vector y, output b, solution to y=Xb.
+**backsub.m:** Function.
+Use back-substitution to solve y=Xb, where X is an upper-triangular matrix.
-functions.py: All functions above, written in Python.
+**functions.py:** All functions above, written in Python.